 Two of Wynn's biggest properties are in Macao, a city in southern China.
-With China being the epicenter of the coronavirus outbreak, travel within the country has been limited as the government tries to get the pandemic under control.
+China was the epicenter of the coronavirus outbreak.
+Travel within the country has been limited as the government tries to get the pandemic under control.
+China claims to have recovered.
+But with the virus being so unpredictable, the world is still on its toes.
+If the country gets another outbreak down the road, Wynn is in trouble.